heyajohnny/afvalinfo/README.md

       timespanindays: 365              (optional, default = 365) number of days to look into the future
 ```

-Above example has 1 resource, but here is a complete list of available waste fractions:
+Above example has 1 normal resource and one special resource.
+Here is a complete list of available waste fractions:
 - gft                                  (groente, fruit, tuinafval)
 - papier
 - pbd                                  (plastic, blik, drinkpakken)
 - restafval
 - textiel

+Here is a complete list of special resources.
+To make these resources work, you also need to specify one or more of the normal resources from above.
+So if you only specify -pbd and -trash_type_today under your resources, you will only get a result if the trash type 'pbd' has the same date as today.
+These resources will return one or more (seperated with a space) of the following results (gft, papier, pbd, restafval, textiel).
+- trash_type_today                     (only gives a result if minimal one of the normal resources dates is today)
+- trash_type_tomorrow                  (only gives a result if minimal one of the normal resources dates is tomorrow)

 ### Date format
 ```yaml